 You'll find fields of lavender framed by sunflowers, making this a spectacularly beautiful place to see.
-One field definitely worth seeking out is at Lavandes Angelvin – uninterrupted views of lavender with seemingly perfectly placed trees – you might even recognise the view – this is one of the most photographed spots in Provence.
+One field definitely worth seeking out is at Lavandes Angelvin – uninterrupted views of lavender with seemingly perfectly placed trees.
+You might even recognise the view as this is one of the most photographed spots in Provence.
 The best way to explore the Valensole region is by car.

 One highlight is the field opposite La Bastide des Bourguets, which offers a backdrop of mountains and a charming stone hut which will make you feel like you've stepped back in time.

 While visiting the Drome Provencale, you can take leisurely walks on foot or by bicycle through the countryside and enjoy the beautiful views of the lavender fields.
 There are also a number of farms and distilleries, many of which are open to the public and offer insights into lavender growing, harvesting, and lavender oil production.

 Towns and villages in the region organise various festivals, including markets, parades, music and dance performances to celebrate the lavender harvest.
 The Drome Provencale is also famous for its scenic routes, known as 'Routes de la Lavande', which lead through the most beautiful Provance lavender fields and picturesque villages.

 Provence lavender fields are often found next door to sunny sunflower fields which are also best to enjoy in July and August, so if you want the best of both worlds, that's when to go.

 While September is no doubt a lovely time to visit the Provence region, with fewer crowds and cooler weather, all of the lavender will have been harvested.
 Even in late August, you may cut it fine.
 So if your plan is to avoid the most crowds, your best bet is to go in July before the school's break for the summer holidays.